beckybai/BikeApp/README.md

 # BikeApp
 soft engineering project

 It is an app with function of tracking, navagation, grouping, chatting, auto/self route-planning.
 When we design it first time, it is the only software in China which includes these functions.(However, BaiDu Company now develops the same function as us.)

+Language: Java

+All the java code are under ./app/src/main/java/com/xttoday/bike2/ For keeping the right structure and the dependency relationship, I upload the whole folder.

 Envoironment: Android Studio